Healthplan Spain

 Eligibility for Social Security benefits while living in Spain

-Be a U.S. citizen or national.
+• You must be a U.S. citizen or national.

 How to apply for Social Security while living in Spain

-1. Apply online (if possible)
+1. Apply online (when available)

-2. Apply through the U.S. Embassy
+2. Apply through the U.S. Embassy in Madrid

 Necessary documentation

-U.S. passport or proof of citizenship
+• U.S. passport or proof of citizenship

-Social Security number
+• Social Security number

-Birth certificate
+• Birth certificate

-Marriage certificate (if applying for spousal benefits)
+• Marriage certificate (for spousal benefits)

 Direct payment into a Spanish bank account